the Home Page of G3WZT

 find something of interest.

-Parish (village) where I live and operate my Amateur Radio Station,
+live in West Grinstead and where I operate my Amateur Radio Station,

 QSL Card showing

 my house with VHF Antenna's

 subject of QSL cards, many are now sent electronically.
 One system is

 that provided by "eQSL".
 Logs can be uploaded to their site in ADIF